Alternate participant IDs

 - Click Merge to run the replacement.

-If your folder contains a configured alias mapping table, you will have the option to convert the old name to an alias by selecting Create an Alias for the old ParticipantId
+If your study is date-based and contains a configured alias mapping table, you will have the option to convert the old name to an alias by selecting Create an Alias for the old ParticipantId

 .
 When this option is selected, a new row will be added to the alias table.
 For details on configuring an alias table, see Alias Participant IDs